 2. We love independent bookstores, used bookstores, the kind where you can chat with one of the owners about books, life and pizza while he tunes a radio to his favorite station.
 We love record stores where the owner who loves hip hop will show you a much loved copy of a comic book that details its history ; video stores, the kind that Quentin Tarantino used to work in (Supposedly, the whole neigbourhood got hooked on to Eric Rohmer thanks to him).
 We love all these and those small shops around the corner.
 And we were starting to get worried that they would die before us.

 3. We enjoy shopping with small businesses, artisanal businesses.
 In whose products you can spot the skill, the thought and the thoughtfulness of its makers.
 Be it the way a small batch producer of jam coaxes the flavors of seasonal fruit into a jar.
 Or the way, a crafter of beauty products combines oils and butters and water into a lotion that melts into skin, and makes sure to add a custom fragrance because you told her you were pregnant and were avoiding phthalates.
-Or the way a knitter added an extra pair of gloves in your package because she thought you could do with the extra warmth while grieving for your grandfather.
+Or the way a knitter added an extra pair of gloves in your package with great gift because she thought you could do with the extra warmth while grieving for your grandfather.

 4. We love slowness.
 Slow travel.
 Slow food.
 Slowly weaving our way through our world and learning from whoever will teach us.